 My wife of 38 years and I live in Washington state, where we have two grown children.
 I retired from Boeing seven years ago and can now do some important personal activities.

 My philosophy of life is that through education, one can obtain their professional and personal goals.
-To this end I have obtained four degrees (two B.A. degrees, MBA and M.A.).
+To this end I have obtained four degrees, including two bachelor’s degrees, a master’s degree and an MBA.

 After building houses for about two years, I went on to join the HFHI Disaster Corps team.
 I returned to New Orleans for additional disaster response work and was then deployed at an affiliate in Lake Charles, La.
 I also traveled to Ipswitch, Queensland, Australia, to assist their affiliate after damaging floods and tornadoes.